-Around the Cherokee Scout’s newsroom in 2½ minutes:
+Around Cherokee County to the newsroom in 2½ minutes: